g0h4n/textbelt-rs/README.md

 ```

-> How to check the delivery status?
+> How to check the api key quota?

 ```rust
 use textbelt::TextbeltClient;